Jill Farber, BASc | Executive Director

 Lena Trubnikova | Operational Director

-Lena Trubnikova joined Autism Speaks Canada in November 2013 as the Operations Director.
-In this capacity, Lena is responsible for all aspects of ASC operations, including finance, IT, database administration, human resources, office administration, etc. With vast experience in various sectors of economy like entertainment, real estate and IT, Lena supports all areas of Autism Speaks Canada’s day-to-day activity.
+Lena Trubnikova joined Autism Speaks Canada in November 2013.
+Lena is responsible for all aspects of ASC operations, including finance, IT, database administration, human resources, office administration, etc. With vast experience in various sectors of economy like entertainment, real estate and IT, Lena supports all areas of Autism Speaks Canada’s day-to-day activity.

 Back to top

 Sarah joined Autism Speaks Canada (ASC) in March 2019.
 She is driven, ambitious and incredibly passionate about making a positive difference for the Autistic community.
 Sarah leads strategic development and end to end execution of all marketing and communications campaigns.
 She is responsible for improving brand awareness and engagement for ASC across Canada.
 She manages the website, social media presence and multi-channel integrated communications to donors, participants, prospects, service providers and corporate partners.
 Sarah also works closely with cross functional partners to support the organizations functional pillars.

 When Sarah is not with her kids, traveling or working, she loves teaching and inspiring leaders of tomorrow.
 She is a guest speaker and a lecturer at Wilfred Laurier University and Ryerson University.
 Sarah also sits on the Board for Friend of SOS Toronto, SOS Children’s Villages Canada, volunteers for Pride Week planning in Toronto, and is an active member of United Nations Association in Canada Toronto (UNACTO).
 With a strong foundation in strategy and marketing along with her passion for fundraising, Sarah is eager to support and highlight the work that Autism Speaks Canada is doing across the country.